Random lattice triangulations: Structure and algorithms: Upper bounds on the mixing time for

-\end{lemma} \begin{proof} Say that the initial discrepancy is at midpoint $x$.
-In the coupling, we pick the same random midpoint $X$ to be updated, so that $\bbE[d(\si',\t')]$ is given by where $U(\si,\t)$ is the term coming from possible new discrepancies at $x\pm 1/2$.
-To compute the latter, we start with the case where $\si_x\neq \t_x$ are both unit diagonals, so that $\Delta(\si,\t)=\a^2-1$.
-In this case, the edges at $x\pm 1/2$ are necessarily vertical in both $\si,\t$ and we can create a discrepancy at either $x\pm1/2$ by letting the edge there increase to length $2$.
-Only one of the two triangulations can flip at either $x\pm 1/2$.
+\begin{pf} Say that the initial discrepancy is at midpoint $x$.
+In the coupling, we pick the same random midpoint $X$ to be updated, so that $\bbE[d(\si',\t')]$ is given by

+where $U(\si,\t)$ is the term coming from possible new discrepancies at $x\pm1/2$.
+To compute the latter, we start with the case where $\si_x\neq\t_x$ are both unit diagonals, so that $\Delta(\si,\t)=\a^2-1$.
+In this case, the edges at $x\pm1/2$ are necessarily vertical in both $\si,\t$, and we can create a discrepancy at either $x\pm1/2$ by letting the edge there increase to length $2$.
+Only one of the two triangulations can flip at either $x\pm1/2$.
 Thus, taking expectations, in this case we have

-Next, consider the remaining case where $|\si_x|=\ell+1$ and $|\t_x|=\ell-1$.
-Necessarily the edges at $x\pm 1/2$ have length $\ell$ in both $\si,\t$.
+Next, consider the remaining case where $|\si_x|=\ell+1$ and $|\t _x|=\ell-1$.
+Necessarily the edges at $x\pm1/2$ have length $\ell$ in both $\si,\t$.
 Again, only one of the two triangulations can flip at either $x\pm 1/2$.
-In the worst case scenario, $x\pm 1/2$ can either both increase to $\ell+2$, or both decrease to $\ell-2$, or one can increase to $\ell+2$ and the other decrease to $\ell-2$.
+In the worst case scenario, $x\pm1/2$ can either both increase to $\ell+2$, or both decrease to $\ell-2$, or one can increase to $\ell +2$ and the other decrease to $\ell-2$.
 These produce respectively the terms

-Thus it suffices to show that, for any $\l<1$, we can find $\a>1$ and $\d>0$ such that
+Thus it suffices to show that, for any $\lambda<1$, we can find $\a >1$ and $\delta>0$ such that